ProFSA: Self-supervised Pocket Pretraining via Protein Fragment-Surroundings Alignment: Our Approach

-The derived complexes are subjected to stratified sampling based on the PDBBind(v2020) distribution.
-Pocket sizes, quantified by residue numbers, and ligand sizes, computed as effective residue numbers via molecular weight divided by 110Da, are key metrics for this stratification.
-Another critical aspect considered is the rBSA, computed using the FreeSASA package \citep{Mitternacht2016FreeSASAAO}.
 Pseudo-complexes are sampled to approximate distributions of the PDBBind dataset.
 The resulting dataset has a similar distribution as the PDBBind, in terms of rBSA and the joint distribution of pocket-ligand size, as shown in Figure \ref{fig:data_creation}b and c.
 More details are provided in Appendix \ref{sec:data}.